beatussum/eselect-hypr-dotfiles/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report security vulnerabilities by contacting me at beatussum@protonmail.com.
+Instead, please report security vulnerabilities by [opening a security advisory](https://github.com/beatussum/eselect-hypr-dotfiles/security/advisories/new/), or by contacting me at beatussum@protonmail.com.

 I will try to answer as soon as possible.